maxperutzlabs-ms/SiteToProteinNormalization_in_MultiplexProteomics/README.md

 ![Screenshot](img/workflow_normToMS2Proteins.png)

-In blue: MaxQuant search engine output; in green: R-scripts; in orange: intermediate or final data output.
+In blue: MaxQuant output; in green: R-scripts; in orange: intermediate or final data output.